-Before initiating the mediation of a complaint alleging retaliation or unlawful discrimination, harassment, intimidation, or bullying, the compliance officer shall ensure that all parties agree to permit the mediator access to all relevant confidential information.
+Before initiating the mediation of a complaint alleging retaliation or unlawful discrimination-(such as discriminatory, harassment, intimidation, or bullying), the compliance officer shall ensure that all parties agree to makepermit the mediator a party toaccess to all relevant confidential information.
 The compliance officer shall also notify all parties of the right to end the informal process at any time.